 Depending on the length and physical characteristics of the wire, a given number of pulses are maintained in the wire for the time it takes them to move from one end of the wire to the other.
 Circuitry that drives the delay line simply picks up the bits at the far end, re-times and conditions them (and perhaps gates them into the working areas of the calculator as needed, and, depending on the operation, modifies the bits as the result of a calculation), and launches them back into the delay line wire again.
 The math logic of the calculator operates on a bit by bit basis, so that when calculations occur, the bits that stream out of the delay line are directed bit at a time into the calculating circuits, that perform the necessary math operations, and the resultant answer bits are launched back into the delay line for future reference.

 Another view of the workings of the Delay Line

 The machine is not blazingly fast, with even addition operations taking a noticeable period of time to complete.
 I'd estimate that the 950 takes perhaps 0.1 second to perform an add or subtract operation, and a good part of 1 second to do an all nines times all nines multiply, and a little over one second to do 999999999999999 (note, 15 9's, not 16!) divided by 1.
-The machine errors out if you try all 9's (16 of 'em) divided by one, which seems unexpected.
+The machine errors out if you try all 9's (16 of 'em) divided by one, which is due to the calculator logic using one of the digits as a counter for the multiplication operation.
 Division by zero results in the calculator going into a very strange mode.
 The display shows all zeroes, with one decimal point lit dimly.
 Pressing a digit key results in the dim decimal point moving around, but no digits are entered.
 Pressing other function keys results in nothing.
 Pressing the [C] key resets the machine and returns it to normal operation.